Basanta Regmi

-Basanta Regmi (वसन्त रेग्मी) (born 6 April 1986) is a Nepalese professional Cricketer.
-All-rounder Regmi is a left-handed batsman and a left-arm orthodox spinner.
+Basanta Regmi (वसन्त रेग्मी) (born 6 April 1986) is a Nepalese professional cricketer.
+An all-rounder, he bats left-handed and bowls left-arm orthodox spin.
 He made his debut for Nepal against Namibia in March 2006.
 He was one of the eleven cricketers to play in Nepal's first ever One Day International (ODI) match, against the Netherlands, in August 2018.

 He is the captain of the Kantipur Gurkhas of the Nepal Premier League.
 He also plays for the APF Club in the National League.

 Change of bowling action

-Basanta Regmi entered the Nepalese cricketing arena as a left-armed fast bowler with a reputation for swinging the ball both ways.
-However, he suffered a motorbike accident, which left a significant impact in his career.
-The accident left Regmi with a broken finger, and caused him to change his bowling action, shifting from fast bowling to finger spin.
+Regmi entered the Nepalese cricketing arena as a left-arm fast bowler with a reputation for swinging the ball both ways.
+However, he suffered a motorbike accident, which significantly affected his career.
+The accident left Regmi with a broken finger and caused him to change his bowling action, shifting from fast bowling to finger spin.

 Early life and career

 Born in Bhairahawa in 1986, Regmi first represented Nepal at Under-17 level, playing in the ICC Under-17 Asia Cup in Pakistan in July 2000.
-In his second match he won the man of the match award for his 3 important wickets against Bahrain.
-He represented in the ACC Under-17 Asia Cup the following year in Bangladesh.
+In his second match he won the man of the match award for taking 3 important wickets against Bahrain.
+He also represented Nepal in the ACC Under-17 Asia Cup the following year in Bangladesh.

 In 2002, he played his first Under-19 World Cup, the 2002 ICC Under-19 Cricket World Cup in New Zealand but could not do much there as he did not get enough games to play.
 Nepal finished the tournament as runners-up in the plate competition, but Regmi only played one match, against Scotland.
 Making his Under-19 youth ODI debut in the match, he didn't bat or bowl during the 48 run win.
 The following year he played for Nepal Under-19s in one match against their Indian counterparts in Kirtipur, where he bowled future Indian player Suresh Raina.

 He played in his second Under-19 World Cup, the 2004 ICC Under-19 Cricket World Cup in Bangladesh.
 He also played three matches during the ACC Under-19 Cup the following year.

-Selectors did not lose their faith on him and he again featured for Nepal in the 2006 ICC Under-19 Cricket World Cup in Sri Lanka.
+Selectors did not lose their faith in him and he again featured for Nepal in the 2006 ICC Under-19 Cricket World Cup in Sri Lanka.
 He took 12 wickets and made 141 runs with the bat.
 His 3 wickets helped win the plate-semifinal against South Africa by 2 runs.
 In the plate final against New Zealand he scored 66 runs and took 3 wickets and won Man of the match award.